shashankkatte/mytube/README.md

 8. Sending callbacks for event handlers parents to child.
 9. Updating state with fetched data
 10. Impliment styling using Semantic.UI
+11. Handing child click events from parent using callbacks